 - Focus on your growth

 When learning how to overcome social comparison and life dissatisfaction, however, you have to focus on yourself and your growth instead of others.
 Acknowledge that everyone goes at their own pace, and your dreams will come true eventually, no matter how long it takes.
-Nevertheless, this will only be possible if you stay focused on your goals and keep working towards achieving them.
+Nevertheless, achieving your goals and making your life extraordinary will only be possible if you stay focused and keep working on improving yourself.

 - Practice gratitude